North York General Hospital

 North York General Hospital (NYGH) is a teaching hospital in Toronto, Ontario, Canada.
 Primarily serving the North York district, as well as southern York Region, it offers acute care, ambulatory and long-term services at multiple sites.
-It is one of Canada's leading community academic hospitals and is affiliated with the University of Toronto.
+It is one of Canada's leading community academic hospitals and is affiliated with the University of Toronto as an associate member of the Toronto Academic Health Science Network (TAHSN).
 NYGH is one of the three constituent hospitals of the Peters-Boyd Academy of the University of Toronto Faculty of Medicine.